yic-technologies/PublicDocs/EMV2 - Writing drivers.md

+**This guide no longer applies starting from 13.0.0, where drivers are made automatically by the software.**

 # EMViewer 2 - Writing drivers

-**This guide is only accurate from EMViewer version 12.6.0.** Please make sure you have the latest update!
+**This guide is only accurate from EMViewer version 12.6.0 up to (excluding) 13.0.0.** Please make sure you have the latest update!

 This page describes how to create a .json driver for use in EMViewer 2.
 Please follow this guide carefully when creating drivers.